secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/test-and-tools-infrastructure-team/index.md

     1. Contribute to the retrospective issue for the `Test & Tools Infrastructure Team` specifically in the [Quality Retrospective project](https://gitlab.com/gl-retrospectives/quality).
 The issue will be automatically shared in the team channel.
     2. Engage in constructive feedback and action-oriented discussions.
     3. Engineering Manager to summarize action items by the end of the week.
 The kudos will also be summarized and shared to `#thanks` for organization visibility.
 A summary of the retrospective will be shared to `#test-platform` for broader sub-platform level visibility.
-    4. The team retrospective will be in line with the [group retrospective guidelines](https://handbook.gitlab.com/handbook/engineering/management/group-retrospectives/)
+    4. The team retrospective will be in line with [Gitlab's retrospective guidelines](https://handbook.gitlab.com/handbook/engineering/management/group-retrospectives/)

 #### Team Meeting & Demos [Sync]
 - **Cadence**: Bi-weekly on Monday, 25 mins
 - **Rules**:
     1. Bi-weekly meetings will occur within Project tracks and within working groups.
 Time zone differences will lead to segmented meetings.
 Solo project track members may opt for asynchronous updates and detailed discussions in 1:1s.
     2. Focus on live discussions, milestone reviews, and backlog refinement.
-    3. Record quick ~5 mins demo and share in the agenda Doc.
+    3. Record quick ~5 mins demo and share in the agenda doc.

 #### Social Hours [Sync]
 - **Cadence**: Quarterly, 45 mins